Course Description

 Upon completing the Cardiovascular-Hematology Block, students should be able to:

-- Critically interpret clinical studies, specifically the complete blood count (CBC), the fasting lipid profile, and cardiac enzymes as well as the electrocardiogram for dysrhythmias and ischemia and identify the appropriate use of testing and imaging in the hematological and cardiovascular domains.
+• Critically interpret relevant clinical studies and imaging, including laboratory studies, the electrocardiogram and chest radiography, and identify the appropriate use of testing and imaging in the hematological and cardiovascular domains.

-- Discuss treatments for hematological and cardiovascular disorders, including transfusion therapies, non-pharmacological therapies, and preventative care.
+• Discuss treatments for cardiovascular disorders, hematologic disorders and hematologic malignancies, including transfusion therapies, hematopoietic stem cell transplant, radiation, molecular target therapy, immunotherapy, non-pharmacological therapies, and preventative care.

-- Compare and contrast pharmaceutical drugs of the hematological and cardiovascular systems, including anticoagulants, antiarrhythmics, anti-hypertensives, drugs which interact with the autonomic nervous system, and drugs with cardiovascular adverse effects, and distinguish by mechanisms of action, clinical effects, and adverse reactions.
+• Compare and contrast pharmaceutical drugs of the hematological and cardiovascular systems, including but not limited to anticoagulants, chemotherapy, antiarrhythmics, antihypertensives, sympathomimetics, inotropes, antianginals, and drugs with cardiovascular adverse effects, and distinguish by mechanisms of action, clinical effects, and adverse reactions.

-- Recognize the psychosocial impact of acute and chronic disease on patients and families and the various approaches to supporting patients and their families.
+• Recognize the psychosocial impact of acute and chronic disease on patients and families and the various approaches to effectively communicating with and supporting patients and their families.

-- Demonstrate awareness of and assess information in educational resources regarding issues of diversity, health equity, public health and disease prevention, clinical ethics, delivery of health care, and biotechnology as they apply to hematology and cardiovascular disease.
+• Demonstrate awareness of and assess information in educational resources regarding issues of diversity, health equity, behavioral and social sciences, public health and disease prevention, clinical ethics, delivery of health care, bioinformatics and biotechnology as they apply to hematology and cardiovascular disease.